-- According to a popular legend, an ardent devotee of Lord Krishna by the name of Kanaka Dasa arrived in Udupi in the early 16th century.
+According to a popular legend, an ardent devotee of Lord Krishna by the name of Kanaka Dasa arrived in Udupi in the early 16th century.

 He also snatched the churning rope from Devaki and started playing with it.
 Rukmini Devi, Wife of Krishna wanted to preserve the memory and had an idol made depicting Lord Krishna holding a churning rod and rope.
 She worshiped the idol regularly.
 After Lord Krishna departed to heaven, Arjuna moved the idol to Rukminivana and worshiped it with Chandana.
-As time passed, the idol was covered with a thick layer of clay until the merchants boarded it into a vessel mistaking it for a ballast.
+With passage of time, a thick layer of clay deposited on the idol until the merchants boarded it into a vessel mistaking it for a ballast.

 On a fateful day, an earthquake struck the area and a crack opened up on the wall adjoining Kanaka Das’s hut.
 Kanaka Das had his first darshan through the crack.
 Sri Vadiraja, the Temple priest eventually enlarged the crack and created a window.
 Since that time, it has become a tradition to look through the window first before entering the Temple premises.

 Significance of Udupi Krishna Temple

-- The lamps that are kept near the main idol of Lord Krishna were first lighted by Sri Madhava Acharya in the 13th century and are still kept burning.
+The lamps that are kept near the main idol of Lord Krishna were first lighted by Sri Madhava Acharya in the 13th century and are still kept burning.

-- The idols of Lord Mukhyapradana (Anjaneya or Hanuman) and Garuda kept in the Udupi Krishna Temple in their respective shrines were brought here from Ayodhya and installed.
+The idols of Lord Mukhyapradana (Anjaneya or Hanuman) and Garuda kept in the Udupi Krishna Temple in their respective shrines were brought here from Ayodhya and installed.

-- A small shrine dedicated to Goddess Bhagirathi (Ganga) is located in the southwest corner of the Madhava Sarovar.
-It is believed that when the young Madhavacharya could not visit Badrinath, River Ganga herself flowed south to the Temple and gave him a darshan.
-A white stream of water was visibly seen rising out of the South West corner, where in honor of River Ganga, a shrine was eventually built.
+A small shrine for Goddess Bhagirathi (Ganga) is in the southwest corner of the Madhava Sarovar.
+When the young Madhavacharya could not visit Badrinath, River Ganga herself flowed south to the Temple and gave him a darshan.
+A white stream of water emerged from the South West corner.
+Therefore a shrine of River Ganga was eventually built.

 Udupi Krishna Temple Timings